MoonPoet/xaprb-src/content/about.md

 - **Knowledge**: I am highly theoretical, driven to research, understand, and discover truth.
 I am skeptical of intuition and rarely rely on gut feeling alone.
 - **Utility**: I do things with an outcome in mind, rather than for the greater good, the cause, or the sake of doing.
 Money is rarely my motivator; I care more about impact and results.
 I reward group wins as well as individual contributions.
-- **Surroundings**: I value function over form, great design, and simplicity.
-I see the trees before the forest, but depending on the situation I might emphasize one or the other.
+- **Surroundings**: I'm a detail-oriented big-picture thinker.
+I value function over form, great design, and simplicity.
+I see the trees before the forest, and I might emphasize one or the other situationally.
 I love music, art, and poetry, but I don't always take the time to create beauty in my surroundings.
   I am comfortable in chaos, but I work to improve it.
 I value quality craftsmanship, but I'm happy with a good bargain.
+I don't emphasize my appearance, and tend to dress simply.
 - **Others**: I recognize and value people's individuality, but I generally help people for a specific purpose, rather than for the satisfaction of being supportive.
 I believe everyone should contribute to the best of their ability.